CedricS789/Linkedin-Jobs-Scraper/README.md

-# 🌟 LinkedIn Job Scraper with Python and Deploy with n8n
+# 🌟 LinkedIn Job Scraper with Python and Deploying with n8n

 ## 📑 Table of Contents
 - [⚠️ Disclaimer](#-disclaimer)